ajtowns/taproot-review/README.md

  * Consider whether you have time to try doing any proof-of-concept development work and if so, what project to work on.
  * Before Oct 30, sign up via [RSVP form](https://forms.gle/iiPaphTcYC5AZZKC8).
    **NOTE:** The information you share in the form will be shared with others completing the form, including your provided email address
  * If you sign up prior to Oct 30th (23:59 UTC-10) we’ll help you find other people to review with.
+Please join freenode IRC channel ##taproot-bip-review to join discussion with other reviewers and form study groups.
  * Beginning November 3, you should expect to commit to 4 hours per week over 7 weeks; possibly more if you’re developing a proof-of-concept, or maybe less if you’re already familiar with some of the details, or only aiming to do a rough review.

 ## What if I want to do things differently?